jackastner/TestudoMap/README.md

 locally or the Leaflet JavaScript API in a web browser.

 # Rendering the Map
- * Use the included script (`./testudo_query.sh`) to download on pre-process OpenStreetMap data.
-When the scripts completes, you will have a  Spatialite database populated with all the Testudo statues on campus and Voronoi polygons for each statue.
+ * Use the included Makefile (`make all`) to download and process the required OpenStreetMap data.
+When the scripts complete, you will have a  Spatialite database populated with all the Testudo statues on campus and Voronoi polygons for each statue.
  * Open the included QGIS project file using QGIS version at least 3.2.
 If the